Grizzlies' Ja Morant wins NBA's rookie of the year award - WHIZ News

 Miami’s Kendrick Nunn was second and New Orleans’ Zion Williamson was third.
 Nunn, who was undrafted, averaged 15.3 points in 67 regular-season games — all starts — for the Heat.
 Williamson averaged 22.5 points and 6.3 rebounds, but the No. 1 pick in the 2019 draft missed much of his rookie season while dealing with injury.

-Morant got 99 of the 100 first-place votes, with Williamson getting the other.
-Morant’s Grizzlies teammate Brandon Clarke was fourth in the voting.
+Williamson got the other first-place vote.
+Morant’s Grizzlies teammate, Brandon Clarke, was fourth in the voting.

 Morant was second among all rookies in scoring, first in assists by a wide margin and led all first-year players in both starts (67, tying him with Nunn) and minutes played (2,074).